A Chirality-Based Quantum Leap: Chirality and Spin Theory

-The CISS effect observed in single peptide molecules with well-defined chirality (L- and D-peptides) was recently explained.
-The transport model was based on the Landauer regime and using the Green's function technique.
-In the presence of spin polarization effects, the conductance is spin-dependent and the transmission contains the information of the molecular chirality, helicity, and the propagation direction.
-This theoretical model was able to explain four possible scenarios of the observed current asymmetries in single chiral molecular junctions sandwiched between a polarized Ni tip and Au electrodes \cite{Aragones2017}.
-These four different scenarios with different conductance show that spin rectification application close to the zero-bias limit might be possible, and have opened the way for a new generation of molecular devices based on spin filtering that can be used to probe novel ideas based on spintronics and spin-selectivity devices \ref{FigSimus}.
+Efforts to explain the CISS effect observed in single peptide molecules with well-defined chirality (\textsc{l}- and \textsc{d}-peptides) were recently put forward, as shown in Fig.\ \ref{FigDFT1}.
+The transport model was based on the Landauer regime and used a Green's function technique.
+In the presence of spin polarization, the conductance is spin dependent and the transmission contains information associated with the molecular chirality, helicity, and the spin propagation direction.
+This theoretical model explained four possible scenarios of the observed current asymmetries in single chiral molecular junctions sandwiched between a polarized Ni tip and Au electrodes \cite{Aragones2017}.
+These four different scenarios with different conductance show that spin rectification applications close to the zero-bias limit might be possible.

-Starting from the Dirac Hamiltonian for a free electron, Kurian \cite{Kurian2018} has made an intriguing prediction in the non-relativistic limit due to a static magnetic field, for a quantum field-theoretic effect that is orders of magnitude larger than the quantum mechanical Zeeman shift.
-Such a discrepancy could be the source of the experimental gap in spin polarization described by current chirality-induced spin selectivity (CISS) theory.
-In the low-mass approximation for free electrons (where chirality coincides with helicity), Kurian derives a symmetry for such a system that is evocative of spin-to-orbital angular momentum (OAM) conversion demonstrated in vortex beams, but employing the expectation values for the energy and chirality shifts.
+Using the Dirac Hamiltonian for a free electron, an intriguing prediction was made in the non-relativistic limit.
+The effect arises from a magnetic field, and is orders of magnitude larger than the quantum mechanical Zeeman shift.\cite{Kurian2018} This could be the source of the experimental gap in the computed spin polarization found in current CISS theories.
+In the low-mass approximation for free electrons (where chirality coincides with helicity), they derive a symmetry for such a system that is evocative of orbital angular momentum conversion demonstrated in vortex beams, but employing the expectation values for the energy and chirality shifts.
 This so-called chirality-energy conversion appears to arise from fundamental magnetic symmetries of free electrons under the influence of static fields, and such mutually correlated changes in energy and chirality can be directly measured in nano-, meso-, and macro-scale systems.
 A simple example of this sensitive dependence has been demonstrated in the chirality of nascent crystals and low-energy fluctuations introduced by perturbing the crystallization solution \cite{Singh1990}.

+Understanding the physical basis of CISS \cite{Naaman2015} continues to be a challenge.
+Nevertheless, reduced models for the spin-polarization mechanism have helped explore distinct physical scenarios.
+These models involve empirical potentials or tight-binding models and can add complexity in a systematic manner.